-Gastritis is a condition in dogs that results from inflammation of the lining of the gastrointestinal system, which causes a variety of unpleasant symptoms.
-The stomach or intestinal lining can become irritated by several substances or foreign bodies, and the condition is common in dogs, considering that many are known to eat things whether or not they disagree with them.
+Gastritis is a condition in dogs that results from inflammation of the gastrointestinal lining in the stomach, which causes a variety of unpleasant symptoms.
+The stomach lining can become irritated by several substances or foreign bodies, and the condition is common in dogs, considering that many are known to eat things whether or not they disagree with them.
 Gastritis can be acute, where symptoms appear suddenly and severely, or chronic, where they appear steadily and worsen over time.
 If you notice the signs of gastritis in your dog, consult your veterinarian.
 Here is what you should know about the symptoms, causes, and treatments for gastritis.

 Symptoms Of Gastritis In Dogs